Posandu/tronic247/posts/migrating-tronic247-from-wordpress-to-sveltekit/index.md

 And... that's it!
 I successfully migrated my blog from WordPress to SvelteKit.
 The blog is now faster, more customizable, and more enjoyable to work on.

-## TryCode

-One of the features I wanted to add to my blog was a "TryCode" feature.
-This feature is just like CodePen, but for blog posts.
-It allows readers to try out code snippets without leaving the page.

-{% component TryCodeMigration/TryCodeMigration.svelte %}

-This is powered by [SandPack](https://sandpack.codesandbox.io/), which is made by the same team behind CodeSandbox.
-It's a great tool for embedding code snippets in blog posts.

-Unfortunately, the SandPack component is made with React, so I had to use **React** in my SvelteKit project.
-It's not ideal, but it works.
-Since everything is lazy-loaded and cached by the browser, the performance impact is minimal.

 ## Comments

 The comments section is powered by [Utterances](https://utteranc.es/), a GitHub issue-based commenting system.
 It's simple, fast, and doesn't require a database.